-When it comes to the [do action=”bold-blue”]Australia trip planning[/do], one thought goes also to exchanging money in Australia.
-While credit cards are the most common and convenient way of pay, for Australia you may also consider other options, and in my opinion a good combination of daily cash and credit and/or debit cards is always the best solution.
+When it comes to Australia trip planning, one thought also goes to exchanging money in Australia.
+While credit cards are the most common and convenient way of payment, you may also consider other Australian options.
+In my opinion, a good combination of daily cash and credit and or debit cards is always the best solution.

-Here below I give you some [do action=”bold-blue”]tips on exchanging money in Australia[/do]based on my personal experience which can help you make up your mind about the money exchange arrangements for your Australia trip planning.
+Below, I give you some tips on exchanging money in Australia based on my personal experience, which can help you make up your mind about the money exchange arrangements for planning a trip to Australia.

-Benefit of a pre-paid card
+The benefit of a pre-paid card

-Usually, all banks offer them next to normal credit cards.
-The great benefit of this card is that bank commissions are much lower, usually 1% or even less.
-If you consider that banks usually charge 2% or more for your purchases abroad with credit card.
-Some banks also add transactions-fee for foreign currency on top of the commissions.
-With a pre-payed card you can save money on commissions.
+Usually, all banks offer them next to standard credit cards.
+This card’s great benefit is that bank commissions are much lower, usually 1% or even less.
+If you consider that banks typically charge 2% or more for your purchases abroad with a credit card, some banks also add transactions fee for foreign currency on top of the commissions.
+With a pre-payed card, you can save money on commissions.

 How to manage day-to-day funds

-Exchanging money in Australia by using travelers checks
+Exchanging money in Australia

-Credi Cards and Debit Cards
+Credit Cards and Debit Cards

-Check with your Bank and Credit Card Company
+Check with Banks and Credit Card Companies

-If you have any experience that can be shared with other fellow travellers, do it here and add you comment below.
+If you have any experience that you can share with other fellow travellers, do it here and add your comment below.